09 November 2021

 We did have to make our way through one stream that covered the trail |

-We hiked for a good long time and decided to have lunch when we came back to the front fields.
-We did know there was a lake where there were benches, but we got off that trail and turned ourselves around.
+We hiked for a long time and decided to have lunch when we returned to the front fields.
+We knew there was a lake with benches, but we got off that trail and turned ourselves around.
 The trails are not marked that I could see, but I don't think one could get lost.
-Anyway, we found a wooden bench under a pine that whispered the entire time we sat there admiring the view.
+We found a wooden bench under a pine that whispered the entire time we sat there admiring the view.

 The long shadows of the day started to appear |

 And so we admired the view until some man with his Jack Russell Terrier decided to walk from the one house, down the trail toward the chestnut trees, make a right into the field and then walk directly to where Mam and I were enjoying quiet conversation and lunch.
-The dog was of course, interested in what we were eating and stopped right in front of us with his master.
+The dog was, of course, interested in what we were eating and stopped right in front of us with his master.
 No hello, we said that, but the man stood there almost like he expected us to share lunch with the terrier.
-When we did no such thing, he pulled the dog along (it of course did not want to go because it smelled FOOD), it decided to take a dump in front of us and its master just stood there like no big deal.
+When we did no such thing, he pulled the dog along (it did not want to go because it smelled FOOD) and decided to take a dump in front of us.
+Its master just stood there like no big deal.
 WELL!
-Mam mumbled under her breath that lunch be over with THAT mess, but it did not phase the man at all, he just walked off, hungry dog in tow.
+Mam mumbled under her breath that lunch be over with THAT mess, but it did not phase the man; he just walked off, hungry dog in tow.
 That was the only negative we had.

 It was a beautiful day and a lovely time |